HOMEWORKERS POLICY

 iv. to 100% homeworkers assessment for the initial audit;

-v. specific homeworkers audit, if more than 10% employers work from home;
+v. specific homeworkers audit, if more than 10% employee work from home;

 unless audit standards state alternative guidance;